AmineAfia/mbition_team/fuzz/README.md

 This way I can produce thousands of test-cases instead of just 25 and I can make passing all those part of integration tests that every app needs to go through.

+Here I am using code to generate my code.
+So in real life I will create a pipline to generate and run the fuzz test for every commit and send any crash report to developer.

 # Exmaple of libraries
 https://github.com/mseclab/PyJFuzz